sass/sass/doc-src/SASS_CHANGELOG.md

   [color functions][] are a much cleaner and more comprehensible way of manipulating colors dynamically.

+* The reference combinator, `/foo/`, is deprecated since it hasn't been in the CSS specification for some time.

 * The old-style `:name value` property syntax is deprecated.
 This syntax is not widely used, and is unnecessarily different from CSS.